ImeneYAHIAOUI/al-newbank/adr/adr1.md

 ## Context

-The current payment gateway system operates as a Single Point of Failure (SPOF), where all transactions are processed within a single service.
+The current payment gateway service operates as a Single Point of Failure (SPOF), where all transactions are processed within a single service.
 This service manages both payment authorization, communicating with the CCN service for card authorization and the business integrator service for merchant information, and the confirmation